UG4/ugcore/README.txt

 - a recent version of boost should be located somewhere on your machine.
   At least boost 1.34 is required.
   UG only uses boost headers.
-The boost library thus doesn't have to be build.
+The boost library thus doesn't has to be build.
-  Consider setting an environment-variable BOOST_ROOT to the path that contains boost or to add the boost path to your PATH environment variable.
+  Consider setting an environment-variable BOOST_ROOT to the path that contains boost.
-  (this could look like this: export PATH=$PATH:$HOME/libs/boost_1_41_0)

-- start in the root folder of UG4 (.../ug4/)
+- start in the root folder of UG4 (.../ug4/trunk)

 - create a new folder and call it build (mkdir build)